dombean/ansible/README.md

-# Using Ansible to Setup Personal Machine
+# Using Ansible to Setup Personal Ubuntu Machine

 Use Docker to test Ansible.